beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

   Pass the ``--job-group=somegroup`` option to a workflow command.

 The job will be owned by that group and the user that submitted the job.
-There can be only one "job-group" per job, thus multiple groups having ownership of a single job is not possible.
-All members of the group with job modification permissions will be able to ack/nack, change priority, edit whiteboard, and change retention tag.
+There can be only one associated group per job, thus multiple groups having ownership of a single job is not possible.

+All members of the group will be able to ack/nack, change priority, edit whiteboard, change retention tag, delete the job, etc, as if they were the submitter of the job.
 The root password used in the job will be the group root password (if one is set), otherwise it will be the root password set in the preferences of the submitting user.
-The public SSH keys of all group members with job modification permissions will be added to ``/root/.ssh/authorized_keys``.
+The public SSH keys of all group members will be added to ``/root/.ssh/authorized_keys``.

-Viewing Shared Jobs
+Viewing shared jobs
 ^^^^^^^^^^^^^^^^^^^

 * I want to view a list of jobs for all groups of which I am a member.